Ukrainian Super Cup: Venues

-Traditionally playing in Odesa at the Chornomorets Stadium, the season's opening match did not initially have a "fixed" venue.
-The decision on conducting the match in Odesa in 2005 was adopted by the PFL Bureau three days before the game and on petition of both Dynamo and Shakhtar.
-Due to the preparation for UEFA Euro 2012, however, the newly established tradition changed and for the 2008 rendition it has been moved to Poltava's Oleksiy Butovsky Vorskla Stadium.
+Traditionally played in Odesa at the Chornomorets Stadium, the season's opening match did not initially have a "fixed" venue.
+The decision to conduct the match in Odesa in 2005 was adopted by the PFL Bureau three days before the game and on petition of both Dynamo and Shakhtar.
+Due to the preparation for UEFA Euro 2012, however, the newly established tradition changed and for the 2008 rendition it was moved to Poltava's Oleksiy Butovsky Vorskla Stadium.
 In 2009, the cup venue changed once again to the Sumy's Yuvileiny Stadium which stood relatively underutilized since the main city football club went bankrupt.
 The 2009 edition featured Vorskla, which became the first team outside of the Ukrainian derby (Dynamo and Shakhtar) to participate.
-In 2007 and 2008, the Cup played-off between the first and second placed teams as one of the team won both the Cup and the Premier League.
+In 2007 and 2008, the Super Cup was held between the first- and second-placed teams, as one of the teams won both the Cup and the Premier League.